 Starter vs. Slow-Release Fertilizer

 Most Important Nutrients

 Boost root growth

 Along with fertilizing your new and established hostas, it’s important that you set up a routine and fertilize all of your hostas through the different seasons.
 Doing so will ensure that you get large plants with deep coloring that thrive in the shaded areas of your yard and make gorgeous statement pieces.
 They can get big enough to divide and replant in different areas of your yard if you stick to a fertilization schedule.

-Springtime brings warmer weather and the ground begins to thaw.
-The hostas start coming out of their dormant phase, and you’ll notice that the buds start poking up out of the ground.
+Springtime brings warmer weather, and the ground thaws.
+The hostas come out of their dormant phase, and you’ll notice that the buds poke up out of the ground.
 These bud scales work to protect the true leaves from frost, and they’ll slowly open.
 The bud scales will recurve and allow three or four cigar-shaped leaves to come through and open up.
 They end up hanging a decent distance above the ground.

 If you have established hostas, you won’t have to apply any fertilizer until a little later in the spring.
 New hostas need starter fertilizer when you plant them.
-However, you will have to water your plants thoroughly because water is an important component that will help them grow as large as possible all season long.
+However, water your plants thoroughly because water is an important component that will help them grow as large as possible all season long.